 Homework [30%].
-Six homework assignments of equal grading weight.
+Six homework of equal grading weight.
 The weakest of the six grades is dropped from the calculation.

-Interview-style Quizzes [10%].
+Quizzes [10%].
 Weekly Canvas quizzes reinforcing the material of each module.
 Class Participation [10%].
 You are expected to attend classes and participate in classes by listening and understanding class contents and asking related questions.
-You are also expected to participate in weekly Canvas discussions prompted by the instructor, with meaningful questions and answers related to the week's topics or assignments.